rTreutlein/semantic_parsing/corpusgenerator/README.md

 ## Features

-- Utilizes state-of-the-art LLMs to generate initial corpus
+- Utilizes state-of-the-art LLMs to generate a corpus of logical rules
-- Ensures self-consistency within the generated text
+- Ensures self-consistency within the generated rules
-- Provides mechanisms to expand and build upon the initial corpus
+- Provides mechanisms to expand and build upon the initial set of rules
-- Implements validation and quality control measures
+- Implements a knowledge graph structure to represent relationships between rules
+- Supports multiple relationship types: specializes, generalizes, complements, negates, and rephrase

 ## Getting Started